 Mountain Mode will not change normal vehicle braking performance for steep downhill grades.
-See Hill and Mountain Roads on page 9-8 and Electric Drive Unit on page 9-27.
+See Hill and Mountain Roads ⇒ 169 and Electric Drive Unit ⇒ 186.

-Press the DRIVE MODE button to select Mountain Mode.
+Press MODE to select Mountain Mode.
 If steep hill driving is expected, it is recommended to select Mountain Mode at least 20 minutes before driving on steep grades.
 This will allow the vehicle time to build a sufficient battery charge reserve.